Explore the quality of our work and the change we have supported in the low- and middle-income countries as presented in our first-ever Impact Report.

 Explore the World Diabetes Foundation's interactive map that allows you to filter projects by region, country, and type.
 Click on each project to learn how we're addressing unique challenges faced by each community in our sustainable, community-led initiatives.

-After seven years of medical studies abroad, Dr Bharat Pokhel returned to Nepal with a mission to serve his community and strengthen the national health system.
+After seven years of medical studies abroad, Dr Bharat Pokhrel returned to Nepal with a mission to serve his community and strengthen the national health system.
 As a physician with Nepal Development Society (NeDS), he trains female community health volunteers to expand their roles beyond maternal and child health, tackling the growing burden of non-communicable diseases in rural areas